-The English literature VS English literature-Grammar Puzzles Solved (23)
+The English literature VS English literature-GPS-23

-The English literature VS English literature
+The English literature VS English literature-Grammar Puzzle Solved-23

 A common grammar puzzle for learners and even native speakers is whether to say “the English literature” or simply “English literature.”
 The difference may seem small, but in English grammar, the use of articles like “the” depends heavily on context and usage.